Zbee/UserSystem/README.md

 * Multi-standard compliancy

+##Features to come

+* Authy integration

+* reCAPTCHA integration

+* More Encryption

+* Option to not store passwords

 ##Security

 * The hashing and transfer methods are all FIPS 140-2 Level 2 compliant (adapted for software; uses a DoD-approved hashing function, tamper-checking on sessions, and removal of possibly tampered-with sessions).